A Quick Request

 We dislike the pain of change.
 Getting up early to go running on a cold, dark morn?
 No thanks, amigo.

 However, it’s only through embracing the pain that we become content and by definition, happy.
 Everything else is just icing – a short-term thrill but ultimately unsatisfying.

 Creating a morning routine is essential to mould the type of person you want to become.

 So make the right choice.
 Start your mornings with meaning and start your life.

 A Healthy Morning Routine

-A daily ritual is healthy.
+A daily morning ritual is healthy.
 You begin your day as you mean to go on, in control and activity-aware.

 According to William H. McRaven, it doesn’t take much.
 Making your bed every morning may even be enough to change the world:

 So take note.
 When you’re stuck in life, doing something as seemingly inconsequential as making your bed in the morning can make the rest of your day.

 Just look at the most successful performers in the world and their daily consistency.